LucasDelfino92/morrowindsharp/mw++.md

 Creatures and NPCs affected by a disabling magic effect (like Paralyze) will gain a temporary immunity after a configurable period of time.
 - [**Realistic Movement Speeds**](https://www.nexusmods.com/morrowind/mods/46248) by OperatorJack
 Modifies movement speeds when strafing or backpedalling so that they are more realistic.
 NPCs and player alike will no longer be able to fire volleys of arrows while running backwards to safety.
 Movement direction is now tactically important.
+- [**Service Requirements Lore**](https://www.nexusmods.com/morrowind/mods/45567) by Vanhikes and dungeom
+Adds faction rank requirements to obtain faction services.
+  - MO2 will install this mod as a BAIN package.Only tick **Service Requirements Lore** and click **Ok**.
 - [**Ownership Overhaul**](https://www.nexusmods.com/morrowind/mods/48051) by Necrolesian
 Assigns ownership to the many, many items and containers that rightly should be owned but weren't, and otherwise makes adjustments to item ownership.
   - Hide/disable **Ownership Overhaul.ESP**